Will mankind’s creation overpower mankind?— The future of AI (artificial intelligence)

 It’s normal for everyone to believe that any creator would always have power or influence over their creation.

 Believers in GOD know that GOD created man from dust, and then “breathed the breathe of life into his nostrils, and man became a living soul.”

 On the other hand, believers in mythology believe that the ancient gods (who were probably GOD’s creatures, just like mankind is) had divine power to create and control their creations.

 In fact, Greek mythology states that the goddess Aphrodite could make statues spring to life.
 Aphrodite, who had pity on an artists named “Pygmalion”, after he fell uncontrollably in love with a statue, granted him his best wish and turned the statue into a beautiful woman called “Galatea”.

-The god Hephaestus, who was the blacksmith to the gods, had the ability to create a militant army made of metal, He animated each member of the army to move in a way that looked human.
+The god Hephaestus, who was the blacksmith of the gods, had the ability to create a militant army made of metal; he animated each member of an army to move in a way that looked human.

 But, will artificial intelligence keep elevating us higher, and to a point of total freedom, or complete destruction?

 Will artificial intelligence overpower mankind if mankind is not careful?